Richard-Nwachukwu/Restaurant-Operations-Analysis/README.md

 ## Objectives

-1. Explore the meu_items table to get an idea of what’s on the new menu
+1. Explore the menu_items table to get an idea of what’s on the new menu
 2. Explore the order_details table to get an idea of the data that’s been collected
 3. Use both tables to understand how customers are reacting to the new menu.